makouski/designs/puzzle_box/README.md

 and innermost position corresponds to `travel_steps` -- the maximum allowed coordinate.
 When all 3 handles are in the innermost position, the lid can be opened (or closed).

-Changing the size of the pin or `travel_steps` alters the dimensions of the deadbolts, hence sise of the box itself.
+Changing the size of the pin or `travel_steps` alters the dimensions of the dead-bolts, hence size of the box itself.
-If only labyrinth is modified (by changing `paths` definition), re-printing just 3 deadbolts gives a new puzzle configuration and all other parts can be reused.
+If only labyrinth is modified (by changing `paths` definition), re-printing just 3 dead-bolts gives a new puzzle configuration and all other parts can be reused.